 What is Digital Imaging?

-Digital imaging converts the printed text, artwork, and photographs into digital images using a digital scanner or another imaging device.
+Digital imaging converts printed text, artwork, and photographs into digital images using a digital scanner or another imaging device.
 A particular amount of pixels or dots are displayed on a screen in each digital image.

 Each pixel is mapped on a grid and saved on a computer precisely.
 The tone value of each pixel determines the hue or color of an image.
 The value is encoded in binary code, comprising “bits” of data.